 As the title says, this is not the recipe for you if you are on a diet, as you will soon learn.
 However, if you swap out an extra 20 sit ups or five more minute at the gym, it would be worth it!
 I was raised on these bars.
 We had them every year during the fall months.
 I love them because there is not any “stuff” inside.
 I do not like nuts, or raisins or chunks of anything in my baked goods.
 I go for the smooth and simple.
 That is why these work for me!
 The fun thing about these is the secret little ingredient.
 Want to know what it is?

 Your eyes are not deceiving you!
 It is in fact, baby food!
 It may sound nuts, but the texture of the carrots really pulls the recipe together.
-Ready to learn how to make these yourself?
-Here we go!
+Once you make them, you’ll want to make them time and time again!

 - 4 eggs